ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/gpu_to_lpu_bridge.md

 - **Warp**: a fixed group of threads (typically 32) that execute in lockstep (SIMT).
 - **SM (Streaming Multiprocessor)**: a hardware block that hosts many resident warps and issues their instructions.
 - **Warp scheduler (on each SM)**: chooses which ready warp issues an instruction each cycle (helps hide memory latency).
+- **Tensor Cores / matrix engines (sometimes called “GEMAs”)**: fixed math units *inside* an SM that execute matrix-multiply instructions issued by warps; they are not scheduling units.

 ### Why GPUs feel “dynamic” at runtime